Cray-HPE/docs-csm/operations/package_repository_management/Manage_Repositories_with_Nexus.md

 ```

 The `proxy`, `httpClient`, and `negativeCache` options impact the proxy behavior.
-It may be helpful to create a repository via the Web UI, then retrieve its configuration through the `/service/rest/beta/repositories` endpoint in order to discover how to set appropriate settings.
+It may be helpful to create a repository via the Web UI, then retrieve its configuration through the
+`/service/rest/beta/repositories` endpoint in order to discover how to set appropriate settings.

-Installers typically define Nexus repositories in `nexus-repositories.yaml` and rely on the `nexus-repositories-create` helper script included in the `cray/cray-nexus-setup` container image to facilitate creation.
+Installers typically define Nexus repositories in `nexus-repositories.yaml` and rely on the `nexus-repositories-create` helper script included in the `cray/cray-nexus-setup` container
+image to facilitate creation.

-### Update a Repository
+## Update a repository

 Update the configuration for a repository by sending an HTTP `PUT` request to the `/service/rest/beta/repositories/FORMAT/TYPE/NAME` endpoint.

-For example, if the `yum` `hosted` repository `test` is currently online and it needs to be updated to be offline instead, then send an HTTP `PUT` request to the `/service/rest/beta/repositories/yum/hosted/test` endpoint after getting the current configuration and changing the `online` attribute to `true`:
+For example, if the `yum` `hosted` repository `test` is currently online and it needs to be updated to be offline instead, then send an HTTP `PUT` request to the
+`/service/rest/beta/repositories/yum/hosted/test` endpoint after getting the current configuration and changing the `online` attribute to `true`:

 ```bash
 # curl -sS https://packages.local/service/rest/beta/repositories \